Lawsuit challenges new Louisiana law requiring classrooms to display the Ten Commandments

 Other states, including Texas, Oklahoma and Utah, have attempted to pass requirements that the schools display the Ten Commandments.
 However, with threats of legal battles, none has the mandate in place except for Louisiana.

-The controversial law, in a state ensconced in the Bible Belt, comes during a new era of conservative leadership in Louisiana under Landry, who replaced two-term Democratic Gov. John Bel Edwards in January.
+The controversial law comes during a new era of conservative leadership in Louisiana under Landry, who replaced two-term Democratic Gov. John Bel Edwards in January.
 The GOP holds a supermajority in the Legislature, and Republicans hold every statewide elected position, paving the way for lawmakers to push through a conservative agenda.

 The case was allotted to U.S. District Judge John deGravelles, nominated to the federal bench by former President Barack Obama.

-Note: This story has been corrected to show that the plaintiffs are represented by lawyers for the American Civil Liberties Union Foundation, Americans United for Separation of Church and State and the Freedom From Religion Foundation.
-It has also been corrected to show that the New York City law firm is Simpson, Thacher & Bartlett, not Simpson, Thatcher & Bartlett.